-The company appealed the results before the Supreme Administrative Court which on its behalf repealed the decision of the Administrative Court in Burgas and returned the case to the first-instance court for a new hearing.
-The Administrative Court in Burgas started case No 2947 / 2013 and ordered an accounting expert examination.
-The hearing under the case is scheduled for 10 June 2014.
+The company appealed the results before the Supreme Administrative Court which on its behalf repealed the decision of the Administrative Court Burgas and returned the case to the first-instance court for a new hearing.
+The Administrative Court Burgas started case No 2947 / 2013 and ordered an accounting expert examination.
+The hearing under the case, scheduled for 10 June 2014, has been postponed to 24 February 2015 and as at the date of preparation of the preliminary consolidated annual financial statement no decision by the Administrative Court Burgas has been issued.